analejos/EuCAP2024/README.md

 # EuCAP2024
-Scripts for EuCAP2024 short course on NF measurments
+Scripts for EuCAP2024 short course on Planar NF measurements